V4Fire/Client/src/components/form/b-input/README.md

 ##### password

-Checks that a component value must be matched as a password.
+Checks that the component value matches the password format.

 ```
 < b-input :id = 'old-password'